Thursday, September 7, 2023

 "Antony left seven children by his three wives, of whom Antyllus, the eldest, was the only one who was put to death by Caesar; the rest were taken up by Octavia and reared with her own children.
 Cleopatra, the daughter of Cleopatra, Octavia gave in marriage to Juba, the most accomplished of kings . . ."
 (Bernadotte Perrin translation; Plutarch's Lives, vol. IX: Anthony, pages 330-331).

-Cleopatra Selene II's husband, Mauretanian King Juba II, joined her in vanishment, as their burial sites are unknown and the Royal Mausoleum of Mauretania stands as an empty memorial; bronze bust of Juba II, ca. 20 BCE, collection of Museum of History and Civilizations in Rabat (Arabic: متحف التاريخ والحضارات, French: Musée de l'histoire et des civilisations), northwestern coastal Morocco: Françoise Foliot, CC BY SA 4.0, via Wikimedia Commons
+Cleopatra Selene II's husband, Mauretanian King Juba II, joined her in vanishment, as their burial sites are unknown and the Royal Mausoleum of Mauretania stands as an empty memorial; bronze bust of Juba II, ca. 20 BCE, collection of Museum of History and Civilizations in Rabat (Arabic: متحف التاريخ والحضارات, French: Musée de l'histoire et des civilisations), northwestern coastal Morocco: Françoise Foliot, CC BY SA 4.0 International, via Wikimedia Commons

 Cleopatra Selene's twin, Alexander Helios, and their younger brother, Ptolemy Philadelphus, disappeared from Rome-supporting sources after 25 BCE.
 The last official sighting of Alexander occurred during Octavian's triple Roman triumphs, held Aug.
 13 through Aug.
 15, 29 BCE.
 The Senate-granted civil ceremony lavishly celebrated Octavian's victories in his campaigns in south central and southeastern Europe's Illyricum, 35 to 33 BCE, and against Cleopatra and Mark Antony in the Battle of Actium, Sep.
 2, 31 BCE, and in the siege of Alexandria, Aug.
 1, 30 BCE.